mtso/garden/docs/notes.md

 # Notes

+Perhaps even field of view is a function of player level=

 initial generated data consists of two things: the board: an array of floor or wall objects (each object contains tile type and point location) the objects: